 Yes.
 Partner organizations are welcome to contribute additional funding but Mitacs will not provide any additional funding outside of the standard award.
-This additional partner funding should be included in the application budget and the anticipated use of funds (e.g. stipend/salary top-up, specialized equipment).
-Top-up funds must be received at Mitacs at the same time as the minimum contribution and will be added to the annual award and forwarded to the university.
+This additional partner funding should be included in the application budget, recommendation letter and the anticipated use of funds (e.g. stipend/salary top-up, specialized equipment).
+Top-up funds must be received at Mitacs at the same time as the minimum contribution and will be added to the annual award and forwarded to the academic institution.

 Are partner organization funds that are matched by other organizations eligible for Elevate?

-No. Funds used towards Elevate cannot be matched by any other federal or provincial agency.
+No. Funds used towards Elevate cannot be matched by any other federal, provincial or territorial agency.

 Is there a template for the CV?